by Martin Maenza

 “Hey, watch it!”
 Shockwave yelled as he squirmed.
 “You could kill somebody with those!”

 “He’s right,” Superman said.
 “But before I can stop him, I have to do this.”
 With a flick of his hand, the Kryptonian tossed the massive armored villain aside.
 “Now, I’ll take those!”
-With a blur of speed, Superman was upon Bloodsport.
-With the wave of his left hand, he knocked one of the guns away.
+In a blur of speed, Superman was upon Bloodsport, knocking one of the guns away with his left hand.

 Bloodsport held fast to the second gun.
 “You claim to be an American symbol!” he said.
 “You fight for truth and justice!
 Do you even know the truth about ‘Nam?
 Do you think there was justice served in that country?”